oneapi-src/oneAPI-samples/Libraries/oneDPL/pSTL_offload/README.md

 Offloading the C++ standard parallel STL code (par-unseq policy) to GPU and CPU  without any code changes when using the `-fsycl-pstl-offload` compiler option with Intel® DPC+/C+ compiler.
 It is an experimental feature of oneDPL.

-This folder contains two sample examples in the following folders:
+This folder contains three sample examples in the following folders:

 | Folder Name                           | Description
 |:---                                   |:---
 | `FileWordCount`                       | Counting Words in Files Example
 | `WordCount`                           | Counting Words generated Example
+| 'ParSTLTests'                         | Examples of Various STL Algorithms with Execution Policies

 > **Note**: For more information refer to [Get Started with Parallel STL](https://www.intel.com/content/www/us/en/developer/articles/guide/get-started-with-parallel-stl.html).